Eashwar998/hello_world/README.md

 # hello_world
  hi everyone ,
-    i am eashwar . new to github and i am eagerly waiting to start or be a part of a good project.
+    i am eashwar .
+New to github and i am eagerly waiting to start or be a part of a good project.